matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 ### Priviledged Classifier Bot

+Again, the Routing Bot CANNOT check whether:
+    - Alice is a member of _M_.`room_id`.
+    - Event _M_.`event_id` took place in room _M_.`room_id`.
+    - Alice could witness event _M_.`event_id`.

 Instead of the Routing Bot checking whether the abuse report is legitimate, we could delegate the problem to the Classifier Bot.
 The risks and difficulties are essentially the same as with the Routing Bot.

 The author believes that this is too risky.

 ### One Routing Bot per homeserver

+Again, the Routing Bot CANNOT check whether:
+    - Alice is a member of _M_.`room_id`.
+    - Event _M_.`event_id` took place in room _M_.`room_id`.
+    - Alice could witness event _M_.`event_id`.

 If the Routing Bot was attached to a specific homeserver, giving it the ability to check whether a user from the same homeserver is sending a legitimate abuse report would be simple and most likely riskless.

 However, this means that one Routing Bot per homeserver member of the Community Room needs to be invited to each Moderation Room.
 In particular, this would expose all the content of the Moderation Room to this Routing Bot and to the administrator of every homeserver member of the Community Room.

 A malicious administrator on *any* homeserver involved in the Community Room could therefore deanonymize every abuse report without visible tampering.

+### Canceling an abuse report

+At the moment, there is no mechanism to cancel an abuse report (i.e. "oops, I reported the wrong message"/"oops, I jumped the gun, that was actually not abuse").

+This is not worse than the current abuse report API that does not support cancelation.

+Furthermore, it feels like this could be added easily to the Routing Bot at a later stage without breakage.
+One possible manner of doing so would be to extend the Routing Bot to support the ability to delete a `m.abuse.report` report by a user if the same user requests it later.

+To limit the scope of the current MSC, we leave this work for later experimentation/MSCs.

 ## Unstable prefix